 Cost

-The first step in the migration to the cloud is to determine the costs of migrating.
-The highest cost to consider is the cost of downtime.
-If downtime is expected to cost the business $12,000 per hour, then moving to the cloud will be $12,000 per hour cheaper than staying on-premise.
-Other costs worth considering include hardware maintenance, software updates, and training employees to use the cloud.
+The first step in a cloud migration is to map the costs.
+The biggest one to weigh is the cost of downtime.
+If an hour of downtime costs your business a known dollar figure, every hour the cloud keeps you running pays that figure back.
+Other costs to factor in include hardware maintenance, software updates, and training employees to use the new environment.

 RELATED: What's Microsoft Azure Platform-as-a-Service (PaaS)?